ronlylesjr/workscripts/README.md

 metatagcheck.py - Altered SiteQa.py script that checks for presence of metatag on list of sites.

-verify.py - Logs into admin and opens up list of sites to compare before and after changes are made.
-Needs a bit of setup, create a dict with login credentials ('creds') and save as pickle.
+verify.py - Logs into admin and opens up list of sites to compare before and after changes are made. **6/7/17 - Using getpass instead of storing pickle for login credentials.
+Now more secure and no setup required.